csrak/-getdata-011---Course-Project/README.md

 # Code Book

-Code book describes the variables of "run_analysis.R" and details the program does (also explained in the comments of the code).
+Code book describes the variables of "run_analysis.R" and details what the program does (also explained in the comments of the code).

 ## Other variables